 ||George Santayana - in full Jorge Agustín Nicolás de Santayana (1863-1952)|

 "To have imagination and taste, to love the best, to be carried by the contemplation of nature to a vivid faith in the ideal, all this is more, a great deal more, than any science can hope to be.
-The poets and philosophers who express this aesthetic experience and stimulate the same function in us by their example, do a greater service to mankind and deserve higher honor than the discoveries of historical truths." (from The Sense of Beauty by George Santayana, 2004, p.
+The poets and philosophers who express this aesthetic experience and stimulate the same function in us by their example, do a greater service to mankind and deserve higher honor than the discoveries of historical truths." (in The Sense of Beauty by George Santayana, 2004, p.
 11; originally published 1896)

 George Santayana was born in Madrid, but he spent the first years of his life in Ávila, the medieval town in old Castile.
 His mother, Josefina Borrás y Carbonell, was Spanish.
 She married a Boston merchant, George Sturgis, and after his death, Augustin Ruiz de Santayan y Reboiro, Santayana's father.
 When Santayana was nine, his family moved to the United States, and settled in Boston.
 On arrival he did not speak English, though he made it his literary language.
 In his new home country Santayana considered himself only an observer.
 He never became an American citizen and he always maintained a certain distance from the American culture.

 Santayana studied at Boston Latin School, and Harvard University, Cambridge (1882-86).

 In 1888 he was Walker Fellow in Germany and England,

 and in 1889 he received his Ph.D.
 At Harvard, Santayna was first Willim James's student,